 Then came the request Padre Niccacci had dreaded.
 Sister Amata was asking Giorgio to collect the Jews' identity cards.
-There were none, of ID papers.
+There were none, the padre announced.

 But this was the law, Sister Amata argued.
 The police would be checking the guest book for names and identification papers.
 The mother abbess would have to be consulted.